 When Reed became speaker in 1889, he further used this process of approving special rules to limit times for debate and to prevent amendments.
 By 1935, nearly any important issue for debate was decided under a special rule that limited how the bill would be considered.

 This practice has continued into the present.
-Before the House considers any important legislation, it will first pass by a simple-majority vote a special rule (i) limiting debate, (ii) limiting the amendments to be considered, and/or (iii) waiving any violations of House Rules.
+Before the House considers any important legislation, it will first pass by a simple-majority vote a special rule (i) limiting debate, (ii) limiting the amendments to be considered, and/or (iii) waiving any violations of the House Rules.

 The Filibuster Rule